nyusternra271/freestyle-project/README.md

 ## How it Works

 This app sends a list of properties for sale in a particular city where there's been a price drop.
+The data comes from Zillow via an API from RapidAPI.
 It takes 3 inputs:
 - City
 - State
 - Email Address

+It returns listings that have been on Zillow ("Days on Zillow") for 90 days.

 ## Prerequisites
 In order to run this code, you'll need the following: